keesiemeijer/wp-update/README.md

 ```
 The backup directory is created at `/domains/my-site/wp-update-backups`.

-In most cases the directory will not be publicly accessible anymore.
-If you have permission issues or if it's still publicly accessible you can set a custom backup directory location in the config file (see below).
+In most cases this will fix the public access issue.
+Use a custom backup location if you have permission issues or if it's still publicly accessible.
+You can set a custom backup directory location in a config file (see below).

 ## Config file

-This script reads the `wp-update-config.txt` file in the root of your site if it exists.
-Here you can set custom variables used by this script
+If you add a `wp-update-config.txt` config file to the root of a site this script will import the custom config variables from it.
+For now there is only one variable you can set there

-### BACKUP_PATH
+#### Variable BACKUP_PATH
-Use this variable in the `wp-update-config.txt` to set a custom backup directory path.
+Use this config variable to set a custom backup directory path.
 It's recommended this directory is not publicly accessible.
 This directory must exist on your server for the path to be used.

 Example of the `wp-update-config.txt` config file.
 ```